-The facility’s philosophy is that people at the point of service know the most about the people they serve and should participate in the decision-making process, Clarke says.
+The hospital’s philosophy is that people at the point of service know the most about the people they serve and should participate in the decision-making process, Clarke says.

 "My role, and that of the facilitators, is going to be to provide resources and to deal with operational issues," she says.

-Memorial Hospital, a city-county facility on Mississippi’s Gulf Coast, began in 1992 to look at changing its health care delivery methods in response to the Clinton administration’s health care reform proposals, Clarke says.
+Memorial Hospital, a city-county facility on the Gulf Coast of Mississippi, began in 1992 to look at changing its health care delivery methods in response to the Clinton administration’s health care reform proposals, Clarke says.
 The hospital is one of four health care facilities within a 15-mile radius.

-"We knew that significant changes were going to occur, and we needed to re-examine our mission and decide how to provide care in a cost-effective type of environment," Clarke says.
+"We knew that significant changes were going to occur and we needed to re-examine our hospital mission and decide how to provide care in a cost-effective type of environment," Clarke says.

 At the time, there was little managed care in the area, but the administration knew the situation was likely to change, particularly as the casino industry moved to the Mississippi coast and brought in employers accustomed to managed care.